DenizSt/TriCats/README.md

 Note that unless there is no other way of reducing a diagram, it is often helpful to set `ReduceSquares->False` in order to avoid complicated return values.

-`ReduceDiagram` is linear with respect to expressions with head `AdjMtx`.
+`ReduceDiagram` is linear with respect to expressions with head `Diagram`.

 #### ReduceSquares